aws-samples/amazon-rds-purpose-built-workshop/lab2-TaxiBookingAndPayments/README.md

 Now that you have enabled the Amazon DynamoDB stream the next step is to deploy the AWS Lambda function that will process the records from the stream.

 ## Deploying AWS Lambda Function
-In this section we will be using AWS Serverless Applicaiton Model ([SAM]((https://aws.amazon.com/serverless/sam/))) CLI to deploy a Lambda Function within the same Amazon Virtual Private Network([VPC](https://aws.amazon.com/vpc/)).
+In this section you will be using AWS Serverless Application Model ([SAM]((https://aws.amazon.com/serverless/sam/))) CLI to deploy a Lambda Function within the same Amazon Virtual Private Network([VPC](https://aws.amazon.com/vpc/)).
 The SAM deployment will also include a python interface to the PostgreSQL database engine as an AWS Lambda Layer.
 This Lambda function will read the taxi trip information from the Amazon DynamoDB stream as they are inserted / updated in the Amazon DynamoDB table ('aws-db-workshop-trips').
 Only when a trip is completed (denoted by the _STATUS_ attribute in the trip item/ record) the function inserts information into a relational table (_trips_) in Amazon Aurora database.

 ### Packaging the PG8000 binaries

 In this section you will download and package the binaries for [PG8000](https://pypi.org/project/pg8000/) - a python interface to the PostgreSQL database engine.
-The package will deployed as an AWS Lambda Layer.
+The package will be deployed as an AWS Lambda Layer.

 - Copy and paste the commands below in the terminal window in the Cloud9 IDE.